Intro

 I am sure I am saying nothing new with this, in A Hard Days Night film, featuring The Beatles, Ringo is also characterized as a depressed young man roaming the shores of the Mersey river to the sound of the no less depressing but charming “This Boy” by J. Lennon (and P. McCartney), in a scene that is obviously quoted in the Yellow Submarine film.

-In some sense Ringo represents the lonely and misunderstood part of us, capable but somehow lacking, like a candle without a flame.
+In some sense Ringo represents the lonely and misunderstood part of us, capable but somehow lacking, like a candle with a flickering flame.
 As in Goethe’s Faust, quoted above, Ringo is visited by an apparition from beyond at the time when he is ready to take his own life: “I’d jump into the River Mersey, but it looks like rain.”
 In the 2nd century A.D. a young man called Zostrianos, “deeply troubled and despairing”, walked into the desert with the intention of killing himself.
 But “as he stood alone, steeling himself to do so, he says that suddenly he became aware of a being radiating light” who asked him if he had gone mad, or what.
 (The document, called the Revelation of Zostrianos, was found in Nag Hammadi in 1945; see Elaine Pagels Revelations, Visions, Prophecy, & Politics in the Book of Revelation).

 Look out!
 ‘Cause here she comes.